A Day of Meetups, it seems. Though I also managed to go to 2 panels, a very good one and a meh one.

 There were several delectable concerts but they were all at the Point, where I didn’t go until Saturday (see next post): that made me miss them all.
 Some people I knew were hanging out at the Point most of the time and got much more music.
 Ah well, one can’t have everything.

 But I had THIS.
 Lowest point: we did a names round.
 I was almost last, which was a good thing because it gave me lots of time to prepare and lots of examples, and a bad thing because it gave me lots of time to build up anxiety.
 After this we just hung around and talked, a lot better.
 Highest point: Michael, aged ten or so, who had a galaxy full of warring planets with his friends, all with their own languages.
-I asked him “do you read fantasy too?” and when he said yes, gave him a pair of bookmarks.
+I asked him “do you read fantasy too?” and when he said yes, gave him a pair of bookmarks and told him there’s a good battle in Gates and Passages.
 There was, of course, the ubiquitous Esperantist who did nothing but promote Esperanto, but he (it’s always a he) was universally ignored.

 It was impractical that the room had been set up for a panel when there was a meetup (later that day another meetup I was at had the same problem) but at least it came up in the feedback session and got fixed on Saturday.